 Introduction to principles of programming and procedural thinking.
 Procedural abstraction, data abstraction, modularity, object-oriented programming.
 Uses the Scheme programming language and computer facilities.
 Substantial programming assignments, including numerical and symbolic programs.
-Required for computer science majors.
+Required for the computer science degree.

 EECS 130-0 Tools and Technology of the World Wide Web Introduction to the theory and practice of developing sites on and technology for the web.
 Basics of HTML, JavaScript, ASP, and CGI programming.